hushsecurity/terraform-aws-ecs/README.md

 Terraform will upload these to Secrets Manager and pass them securely to the ECS task.

 ### 2. **Use existing Secrets Manager ARNs**
-Instead of plaintext values, use:
+Instead of secret values, use:

 - `deployment_credentials_secret_arn`
 - `container_registry_credentials_secret_arn`